-I am buying my first flat in Paddington with a loan from Lloyds TSB Bank.
-The developers would not move on the price so I negotiated 6k of additionals instead.
-The estate agent told me not disclose to my conveyancer about this side-deal as it will jeopardize my loan with the lender.
-Do I keep my lawyer in the dark?.
+I'm buying my first flat in Paddington benefiting from help to buy.
+The sellers would not reduce the amount so I negotiated five thousand pounds worth of additionals instead.
+The house builders rep told me not reveal to my conveyancer about this deal as it could jeopardize my mortgage with Accord Mortgages Ltd. Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.